 A second residential dwelling unit is an accessory use to a primary residential dwelling unit in all districts where such units are a principal permitted use, and may be permitted, subject to the criteria in Section 20.740.015, and upon issuance of a Coastal coastal Development development Administrative administrative Permit permit, only in the MTR, MRM, MMU, MSR, and MC Zoning Districts only on parcels larger than nine thousand (9,000) square feet; in the MRR-1 Zoning District on parcels larger than forty thousand (40,000) square feet; and in the MRR-2 Zoning District on parcels larger than forty thousand (40,000) square feet forty thousand (40,000) square feet two (2) acres.
 An application for a Coastal Development Administrative Permit for a second residential dwelling unit shall not be subject to a County public hearing.
-A coastal development permit granted by the County that is appealable to the Coastal Commission public hearing on any appeal filed with the Commission.
+A coastal development permit granted by the County that is appealable to the Coastal Commission pursuant to Section 30603 of the Coastal Act may be subject to a Coastal Commission public hearing on any appeal filed with the Commission.